sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/prune.md

 ---
-title: "Prune API"
+title: "enterprise/prune/v1alpha"
-description: "The Sensu prune API provides HTTP access to create pruning commands to delete resources that do not appear in a given set of Sensu objects from a file, URL, or STDIN.
-This reference includes an example for creating a prune command for your Sensu instance.
-Read on for the full reference."
+description: "Sensu enterprise/prune/v1alpha API endpoints provide HTTP access to create pruning commands to delete resources that do not appear in a given set of Sensu objects from a file, URL, or STDIN.
+This reference includes an example for creating a prune command for your Sensu instance."
-api_title: "Prune API"
+enterprise_api_title: "enterprise/prune/v1alpha"
-type: "api"
+type: "enterprise_api"
 version: "6.6"
 product: "Sensu Go"
 menu: